AMWA-TV/nmos-parameter-registers/tags/grouphint.md

 NOTE: There are no standard roles (or reserved role names) defined in this document.
 However these may be defined in the future inside the NMOS parameters register.

-#### optional-group-scope rules
+#### group-scope rules

-- Missing optional-group-scope assumes a default `device` scope.
+- Omitting group-scope implies the default `device` scope.
 To extend the group scope to a node, `node` scope MUST be specified.
 - Note that extending a scope to `node` can lead to performance impact on the controller side since more work is required to track down the relationships.

 NOTE: There might be a need for a "system" scope in the future (group across multiple nodes) but this is out of the natural grouping described in this document.
 The system scope may be defined in the future inside the NMOS parameters register.

-## Natural groups
+## Natural Groups

 Natural groups applies only to NMOS senders and receivers